Welcome to today's edition of the Rush 24-7 podcast.

 He said, I can't recall in my lifetime a president berating Supreme Court based on the party of the president who nominated the justices in question.

-But he he held up some Supreme Court decision, and even though the majority of the justices were nominated by Republicans.
+And even though majority of the justices were nominated by Republicans.

-And Nordlinger said it got me to thinking, yeah, I you you you don't hear that kind of partisanship extended all the way to Supreme Court.
+And Nordlinger said, it got me to thinking, yeah, you don't hear that kind of partisanship extended all the way to the Supreme Court.

 This guy is a 100% total partisan.